threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_minting.md

 There are certain minting rules that are very important when it comes to farming on the ThreeFold Grid while using the Farmerbot.

-- The 3Node should wake up within 30 minutes of setting the power target to **Up**
+- The 3Node should wake up within 30 minutes of setting the power target to **Up**.
+  - If the 3Node does not respect this rule, the 3Node won't mint for the whole minting period.
-- The 3Node must wake up at least once every 24 hours
+- The 3Node must wake up at least once every 24 hours.
+  - If the 3Node does not respect this rule, the 3Node won't mint for a 24-hour period.

 ## Disclaimer